nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 	130.61.60.127   Ready     node      16m       v1.11.5
 	130.61.72.48    Ready     node      16m       v1.11.5

 If you see the node's information the configuration was successful.
-Compare the name of the nodes to the Public IP addresses of the nodes information available on the web console.
+Probably the Name will containt the IP that are non-routable

 ##### Set up the RBAC policy for the OKE cluster #####